Did you know, about 3 million Americans switch jobs every month looking out for a better opportunity?

 Although money plays an important role when it comes to retaining employees, it’s not the only way to make them stay.
 Keeping your employees happy and satisfied with their work is a much smarter strategy.

 What your employees need now more than ever is a work environment where they are appreciated, listened to, and given opportunities to grow.

 Just remember that your employees care more about where they work, how they work, and who they work with rather than the paycheck.
 Therefore, keeping your employees happy should be the primary focus of any organization.

 Also, when employees feel happy and valued by their company, they automatically become your talent ambassadors.
-These recruits share their work-life stories with friends, family, and social networks, which could bring in a lot of excited talent towards your organization.
+These recruits share their work-life stories with friends, family, and social networks, which could bring in a lot of exciting talent to your organization.

-The employee retention strategies mentioned in this article will definitely appeal to a happier and productive workforce that would stay with you for a longer period of time and save you the extra time, effort, and money spent on recruiting and training new talent.
+The employee retention strategies mentioned in this article will definitely appeal to a happier and productive workforce that would stay with you for a longer time and save you the extra time, effort, and money spent recruiting and training new talent.